 Who needs healthcare and why do they ever need it?

 People at all stages of their lives need to have extra care.
-Getting born, giving birth, sickness, operations, end-of-life.
+Being born, giving birth, sickness, operations, end-of-life.
 Any time a person has an illness or circumstance where they’re unable to care for themselves, they need someone to care for them.

 That’s not unusual.
 That’s what parents do.
 Parents care for their children.They have worldwide for centuries.
 Halfway through my seventeen year, my dear parents got shocking news.